bigeasy/reiterate/README.md

 ### `loadObject(object, callback)`

-  ~ object - The object to populate.
+ * `object` &mdash;       The object to populate.
-  ~ callback - The callback to invoke when the object has been loaded, or when
-               an error occurs.
+ * `callback` &mdash;     The callback to invoke when the object has been loaded, or when an error occurs.

 Use the `loadObject` method to load the `object` and invoke the given `callback` when the object is loaded or if there is an error.